Irish Recorded Music Association: The IRMA trust

 In 1997 the IRMA set up a trust with Phonographic Performance Ireland, with the aim to enhance the opportunities for young people who want to pursue a career in music.
 The trust's main initiative is the Instrument Bank, which provides music instruments to young people, particularly to young people who live in disadvantaged communities throughout Ireland.

 Awards

-Since July, 2021 IRMA has awarded the number one selling album and single of the week with a specially commissioned award designed by NCAD design students Katie O’Brien and Kate McKenna.
+Since July 2021, IRMA has awarded the number one selling album and single of the week with a specially commissioned award designed by NCAD design students Katie O'Brien and Kate McKenna.
 The trophy design – the number one and a musical note entwined – was made using brushed aluminium and black recycled acrylic.

-This award is different to the awards show presented by IRMA in the 1990s.
+This award is different from the awards show presented by IRMA in the 1990s.
 The IRMA Music Awards were discontinued in the late 1990s replaced with the Meteor Ireland Music Awards and later the Choice Music Prize.